-- Ask for an Interview - The opportunity to interview is the ultimate goal of your cover letter and resume.
+ASK FOR AN INTERVIEW — the opportunity to interview is the ultimate goal of your cover letter and resume.

 A cover letter usually includes three to four paragraphs.
 Each paragraph has a different goal.

-- Communicate your ambition and enthusiasm.
+- Communicate your ambition and enthusiasm

 - Show how previous experiences/accomplishments relate to the position for which you are applying